athenavillarin/portfolio-villarin/README.md

 - Semantic landmarks (`header`, `main`, `section`, `nav`, `figure`, `footer`)
 - Lazy-loaded profile image & performant asset usage
 - Minimal external dependencies (Google Fonts + Font Awesome)

+## 📝 Instructions
+- Click to visit my portfolio: [Portfolio](https://athenavillarin.github.io)
+- To make a similar portfolio, you can clone this repository and edit the contents to match your details